As an Amazon Associate I earn from qualifying purchases.

 How To Store Healthy Italian Wedding Soup

 This keeps well in the fridge for up to 3 days.
-Just make sure to pack it will in an air-tight container to avoid it taking on other flavors from the fridge.
+Just make sure to pack it well in an air-tight container to avoid it taking on other flavors from the fridge.

 Can You Freeze Italian Wedding Soup

 Yes, you can!
 But here are a couple of tips.

 - Cooking for the freezer – If you are making this to stock your freezer, then leave out the pasta, spinach and parsley (the half you add at the end, not the parsley in the meatballs).
 These are better added when you are warming everything up to eat.
 Without those things, you can freeze up to 4 months.

 - Cooking for dinner – If you’ve made this for dinner and simply have leftovers, you can still freeze this.
 Just be aware that the pasta may change texture slightly in the freezer.
 For this reason, I always keep pastas separate from my soups and simply add the pasta to each individual’s bowl at serving.
 With pasta, this will freeze for up to 2 months.